oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

        shared              -- Indicates if disk is shared between multiple VMs

-Generation CRUD SPs for the new generic_device table Modify all relevant views & SP to have the hash field.
+Generation CRUD SPs for the new vm_device table Modify all relevant views & SP to have the hash field.
 Modify all relevant views & SP to have the address field.
 Modify all relevant views & SP to have the boot_order field.

 #### DB Upgrade